ManuSunny18/manu-ecommerce-app-test/README.md

 ## Roadmap

-We just completed a basic set up to start the development process, however api layer, caching all set up need to be completed
+We just completed a basic set up to start the development process, however api layer, caching all set up need to be completed.

 - [x] Add react typescript tailwind
 - [ ] Add Api middleware